2024 visit by Vladimir Putin to North Korea: Background

 The visit came after North Korea–Russia relations improved significantly following the 2022 Russian invasion of Ukraine.
 This was Putin's first official visit to North Korea since 2000.
 A few days before his arrival, it was reported that the Pyongyang International Airport was cleared of aircraft.
-A Russian cargo aircraft landed few days before his arrival.
+A Russian cargo aircraft landed a few days before his arrival.

 Hours before his arrival, Putin wrote an editorial titled "Russia and the DPRK: Traditions of Friendship and Cooperation Through the Years" in Rodong Sinmun, the official newspaper of the Workers' Party of Korea, where he praised the "friendly and neighborly relationship between Russia and the DPRK", thanked North Korea for its "unwavering support for Russia’s special military operation in Ukraine" and accused the United States of trying to "impose a global neocolonial dictatorship based on double standards".

 The visit

 Following Putin's arrival to Pyongyang Airport in a Ilyushin Il-96, where he was met by Kim Jong Un, they rode to the Kumsusan State Guest House where Putin stayed during his visit.
 Pyongyang's streets were decorated with portraits of Putin.
 During the visit a ceremony took place at Kim Il Sung Square, with Kim and Putin greeting officials on a red carpet, military bands played the national anthems of Russia and North Korea and children waved balloons and the North Korean and Russian flags.
-Negotiations between the Putin and Kim took place at the Kumsusan Guesthouse and lasted more than 10 hours.
+Negotiations between Putin and Kim took place at the Kumsusan Guesthouse and lasted more than 10 hours.